dewanhasan/digital-rain-y4-cpp/index.md

 ### **Log 2: Structuring the Digital Rain Simulation**

-In this iteration, we restructured the Digital Rain simulation to follow modern C++ principles, ensuring modularity, maintainability, and efficiency.
+In this iteration, the Digital Rain simulation was re-structured to follow modern C++ principles, ensuring modularity, maintainability, and efficiency.
 The project now consists of multiple components, each handling a specific aspect of the simulation:

 1. DigitalRain Class
    - Manages the **overall simulation**, handling multiple rain streams and rendering them in the console.